 A Candle For The Devil (1973) is available now on blu-ray

 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s A Candle For The Devil Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+So that’s my A Candle For The Devil blu-ray review, if you have any thoughts on this film you can leave them in the comment section below: